anastasiamkh/aws-solutions-architect-associate-exam-notes/ec2_storage.md

 ### **Storage Questions**

-5. **Scenario**: You are running a production database on EC2 with stringent IOPS and durability requirements.
+5. You are running a production database on EC2 with stringent IOPS and durability requirements.
 Which EBS volume type would you choose, and why?
 How would you optimize for performance while maintaining cost efficiency?
    - **A)** General Purpose SSD (gp3)
    - **B)** Provisioned IOPS SSD (io2)
    - **C)** Cold HDD (sc1)
    - **D)** Instance Store
    - **Answer**: **B)** Provisioned IOPS SSD (io2) for high IOPS and durability, with cost optimization by right-sizing and performance tuning.

-6. **Scenario**: Your company needs to store large volumes of logs that are infrequently accessed but must be retained for compliance.
+6. Your company needs to store large volumes of logs that are infrequently accessed but must be retained for compliance.
 Which EC2 storage solution would you recommend, and how would you manage the cost associated with storing the logs long term?
    - **A)** Instance Store
    - **B)** EFS with Infrequent Access
    - **C)** Cold HDD (sc1) EBS volumes
    - **D)** Amazon S3 Glacier
    - **Answer**: **D)** Amazon S3 Glacier for low-cost, infrequently accessed storage suitable for compliance retention.

-7. **Scenario**: A critical application requires low-latency, high-performance storage for temporary data processing.
+7. A critical application requires low-latency, high-performance storage for temporary data processing.
 The data does not need to persist when the instance is stopped.
 Would you choose EBS or Instance Store, and why?
    - **A)** EBS with io2 volumes
    - **B)** General Purpose SSD (gp3) EBS volumes
    - **C)** Instance Store
    - **D)** Amazon S3
    - **Answer**: **C)** Instance Store for low-latency, temporary storage needs that do not require persistence.

-8. **Scenario**: You need to create multiple EC2 instances across different regions that use the same base operating system configuration.
+8. You need to create multiple EC2 instances across different regions that use the same base operating system configuration.
 How would you create an AMI, and how would you ensure that all instances, regardless of region, have the same configuration?
    - **A)** Create an AMI and manually copy it to each region.
    - **B)** Use EC2 Auto Scaling with regional settings.
    - **C)** Create an AMI and copy it across regions via the AMI copy feature.